 David and I have a very happy marriage of mutual submission which I believe is a completely biblical marriage.
 The only time we have ever been less than fully happy in our marriage was when we flirted with patriarchal, hierarchical teachings and we were both completely miserable.

-My final hang-up with the egalitarian view is the role of elders and I think this has more to do with questioning the current ideas of church leadership that depends heavily on hierarchy.
+My final hang-up with the egalitarian view has been the role of elders and I think this has more to do with questioning the current ideas of church leadership that depends heavily on hierarchy.
 I am not at all convinced that our current way of “doing” church leadership is correct.
 I am convinced that people should function in the body according to their spiritual gifts bestowed by the Holy Spirit so I believe that also means women serving as elders.

 I love my brothers and sisters in Christ who are complementarians.
 Most of the people I am closest to are complementarians.
 But I cannot name myself among them.
 And I believe many people who call themselves complementarians actually live like egalitarians but would not admit it to other believers around them.